HISTORY

 RECENT EVENTS

-In 2011, we welcomed the Livingston Branch of AAUW, founded in 1960, to merge with us.
-Although we have enjoyed our long association with AAUW, the CWCM severed its connection with the national organization in December 2023 to concentrate on the CWCM Book Sale and local community activities in the towns from which we draw our members.
+The biggest change occurred in December 2023, when CWCM amicably severed its connection with AAUW.
+Although we enjoyed a long association with the national organization, our focus shifted to concentrate on the CWCM Book Sale and local community activities in the towns from which we draw our members.